$99 New Patient Exam + X-rays — no insurance required. Book Online ›

 The implant post: properly placed and maintained, this lasts a lifetime in 90-95% of cases.
 Studies tracking implants over 25+ years show success rates above 90% at the quarter-century mark.
 Titanium does not corrode, and once integrated with bone, the post is essentially part of you.

 The crown: typically 15-20 years before needing replacement.
 Wear, chipping, color changes, and underlying changes in your bite over time eventually warrant a new crown.
 The good news: replacing a crown does not mean replacing the implant — the crown comes off and a new one goes on the existing post.
-See our dental crowns page.
+See our dental crowns in St. Charles.

 What Causes Implant Failure (and How Rare It Is)